Job Prospects... At a glance

 *Growth projections are based on the wider category “Miscellaneous Technicians and Trades Workers”.

 The number of jewellers in employment declined from 2006 to 2013.
 With the improved economy, employment is projected to increase in the years leading up to 2023, and steadily beyond that to 2028.
 The number of Manufacturing Jewellers remains fairly stable.

 Source: Statistics NZ Census and MBIE projections

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Three years after completion of L4 Certificate - Visual Arts & Crafts.
+*Three years after completion of L4 Certificate - Jewellery Making.

-Three years after completing a Level 4 Certificate in Visual Arts & Crafts most graduates are employed or in further study.
-Note that only a small fraction of these graduates is employed in the jeweller industry and even less as manufacturing jewellers.
+Three years after completing a Level 4 Certificate in jewellery Making most graduates are employed or in further study.
+Note that only a small fraction of these graduates is employed in the jeweller industry and even fewer as manufacturing jewellers.

 Jewellers are not on Immigration New Zealand's skill shortage lists.